SonikPixelz901/Aerostrix-Calculator/README.md

   The calculator features a beautiful once super popular style called Frutiger Aero.

 - ⚡ **Fast**
-  Aerostrix Browser is fast and optimized for performance.
+  The calculator is fast and optimized for performance.